EmperorNumerius/Forge/README.md

   * Fully Automatic Bed Leveling (ABL)
   * Z offset is currently manual
 * PLA, PETG, TPU capable
-  * ABS and ASA are posssible but require an enclosure and active ventilation.
+  * ABS and ASA are posssible but require an enclosure and active ventilation
 * Aluminum and 3D Printed ASA frame
+* 3010 Axial Fan for Heatbreak cooling and 4010 "Blower-style" fan for part cooling
 * Up to 300mm/s Print Velocity*
    *This number is an estimate, real print speeds will be updated as Forge's development continues
-* SD1306 1.92" OLED and Rotary Encoder for the interface.
+* SD1306 1.92" OLED and Rotary Encoder for the interface

 ## Firmware